What Fish Should You Stock In Your Farm Pond?

 Bluegill

-Channel catfish are fast-growing, bottom-feeding fish that help keep your pond clean by consuming leftover organic material.
-They tolerate lower oxygen levels and murky water well, making them a hardy addition.
-Their size and strength offer exciting opportunities for anglers.
+Channel catfish are hardy bottom-feeders that help clean up organic material.
+They tolerate lower oxygen levels and turbid water better than many other fish, and their size and strength make them appealing to anglers.

-These species can thrive under the right conditions but should be stocked at no more than 100 fish per acre to maintain balance.
+These species can do well under the right conditions but should generally be stocked at no more than 100 fish per acre to avoid disrupting pond balance.

 Smallmouth Bass